German professor under police protection for stance on Islamophobia | DW | 16.03.2021

 A German professor at a university in Grenoble, France, has become the target of a hate campaign for not wanting to compare anti-Semitism with Islamophobia.

 "Fascists in our lecture halls!
 Dismiss Professor Kinzler!
 Islamophobia kills," read the large banners hanging at the University of Grenoble.
-Activists from the French student union Unef also posted the allegations online.
+Activists from the French student union Unef also posted the slogans online.

 Five months after the brutal murder of history teacher Samuel Paty, being accused of Islamophobia is not something that is taken lightly in France.
-Following a debate that sparked outrage at the Grenoble Institute of Political Studies, two professors from the institution are currently under police protection.
+Following a debate that sparked outrage at the Grenoble Institute of Political Studies, two professors are under police protection.

 Here's how it happened: 3 1/2 months ago, students and teachers at the university were discussing the title of a planned seminar on the topic of equality.
 Should "Islamophobia" be included alongside "anti-Semitism" and "racism"?